dart-lang/cli_util/README.md

 # cli_util

-A utility to help in building Dart command-line apps.
+A library to help in building Dart command-line apps.

 In particular, `cli_util` provides a simple, standardized way to get the current SDK directory.
 Useful, especially, when building client applications that